salsita/prism/docs/getting-started/hello-world.md

   .toReducer();
 ```

-For now think about your Updater as series of functions which gets applied onto Model whenever an action matches provided pattern.
+For now, think of your Updater as a series of functions which are applied to the Model whenever an action matches the provided pattern.

-When implementing Updater there are two conditions which every Updater must meet:
+When implementing an Updater, there are two conditions it must meet:

-1. Every Updater must be provided with initial Model.
-Initial Model is first argument of the `Updater` constructor, the argument can be basically any type (except Function, only Generator Function is allowed) you can think of: String, Object, Number
+1. Every Updater must be provided with an initial Model.
+The initial Model is the first argument of the `Updater` constructor and can be basically any type (except a function, since only generator Functions are allowed): `String`, `Object`, `Number`, etc.
-2. Every Updater must be converted to Reducer by calling `toReducer()` method on the Updater instance.
+2. Every Updater must be converted to a Reducer by calling the `toReducer()` method on the Updater instance.

-Please ignore the second argument of `Updater` constructor now, we'll explain this in following chapters, for now you always use `Matchers.exactMatcher` imported from `redux-elm` package.
+Please ignore the second argument of the `Updater` constructor now.
+We'll explain this later.
+For now we will always use `Matchers.exactMatcher`, imported from the `redux-elm` package.

-Updater in its simplest form could look like this:
+An Updater in its simplest form could look like this:

 ```javascript
 import { Updater, Matchers } from 'redux-elm';